 Michigan Artist Relief Fund

 Please consider donating to the fund to help support artists in your community during this time.
 To find out more about how musicians have been impacted uniquely by COVID-19 and how we are combating these issues, check out recent press.
-If you'd like to make a donation on our Go Fund Me.

 You can also purchase the follow items, whose proceeds are going towards the fund:

 To keep things fair and also manageable, we are going to pay out a maximum of $500 to each qualified individual.
 Please apply only once.
+First time applicants will be prioritized.

 Application Requirements for Assistance:

-1. You must live in the state of Michigan
+1. You must live in the state of Michigan full time.

-5. You must be self-employed
+2. You must be a full time, self-employed professional musician.

 Who are you?
 Is this legit?